robguevarra/gh-website/ProjectDocs/Build_Notes/active/email-system_phase-3_advanced-features-and-ux-polish.md

    - **B. Email Variable Standardization:**
      - [x] Define `{{snake_case}}` (e.g., `{{first_name}}`, `{{user_email}}`) as the official variable syntax.
 (Decision made and functions updated to align)
      - [ ] Create comprehensive documentation listing all available standard variables (user properties, course properties, action URLs, etc.) and their data types/sources.
+       - [x] **Initial Implementation:** The `ALL_EMAIL_VARIABLES` array in `lib/services/email/template-utils.ts` serves as the primary source of truth for available variables.
+       - [x] **User-Facing List:** The `components/admin/email/VariableListModal.tsx` component displays these variables, their descriptions, placeholders, and sample values to the user, acting as in-app documentation.
+       - [ ] **Developer Documentation (Optional):** Consider creating a separate Markdown document (`ProjectDocs/Documentation/email-template-variables.md`) for more detailed developer-specific notes on variable sources, data types, and extension if needed beyond the code comments in `template-utils.ts`.
      - [x] Update the `replaceVariables` function (used by `process-scheduled-campaigns`) and the centralized `substituteVariables` utility (`lib/services/email/template-utils.ts`) to correctly parse and replace only `{{snake_case}}` variables. (`process-scheduled-campaigns` already conformed. `substituteVariables` is generic and conforms if `values` keys are snake_case.
 Refactored `generateDefaultVariableValues` to `getStandardVariableDefaults` in `template-utils.ts` to provide snake_case default keys.)
      - [x] Ensure these functions handle cases where variable data might be missing (e.g., log a warning, use a fallback, or leave blank, based on defined strategy).
 (Current logic uses `|| \'\'` as fallback.)
      - [ ] Update the Unlayer template saving/loading process if it influences variable syntax (unlikely, as variables are usually dynamic content).
+(Verification task)
      - [ ] Modify example/default data used for previews and tests to use `snake_case` keys.
-(Done by `getStandardVariableDefaults`.
-UI components need to adopt this.)
+(Partially done by `getStandardVariableDefaults`.
+UI components like `TestSendModal` variable display section and live preview panes need to consistently use `snake_case` keys/placeholders from `ALL_EMAIL_VARIABLES` or `getStandardVariableDefaults()`.)

 ### 2. Advanced Audience Targeting (Targeting Tab - `CampaignDetail.tsx`)
    - **A. Segment Combination Logic:**